jovanaescobar/Crystal-Collector-Game/README.md

     * The crystals will reset to a new point value.
     * The target number will reset.
-    * Yyour current score will reset.
+    * Your current score will reset.